 - Scissors, ruler, Basic sewing supplies

-1. Start by laying out your bandannas into a pleasing pattern.
+1. Start by laying out your bandanas into a pleasing pattern.

-Go ahead and sew the bandannas together for the other quilt side and iron all the seams flat.
+4. Iron all the seams flat.
 (You really could just stop here and have an adorable tablecloth to use for your family celebrations.
-Like my bandanna tablecloths here.)
+Like my bandana tablecloths here.)

-Hand or machine sew the opening closed.
-You could iron the edges flat and topstitch around the edges, though I chose not to do this…
+11. Hand or machine sew the opening closed.
+You could iron the edges flat and topstitch around the edges, though I chose not to do this for time sake.

-Add a couple more lines of quilting to hold the quilt front and back in place.
+12 Add a couple more lines of quilting to hold the quilt front and back in place.
 You can really do as much or as little quilting as you want.
-You are done!

 My “assistant” could not wait to give the quilt a test run…